 Reasons you are angry:

-Believe it or not, even when the breakup happens for good, no matter how mutual it is, results in some extent of anger.
-This is a default emotion which resides in everybody and shows up every time when someone disrespects us, disempower us, or disappoint us against our will.
+Believe it or not, even when the breakup happens for good, no matter how mutual it is, it results in some extent of anger.
+This is a default emotion that resides in everybody and shows up every time when someone disrespects us, disempower us, or disappoint us against our will.

 Expressing anger after a breakup is a natural reaction, you don’t need to hide it.

 People with low self-esteem often tend to get angrier when their relationship ends.
 They deal with such a poor self-image and low-confidence that their whole focus shifts to keeping their partner happy rather than enjoying the relationship.

 They fear that their partner will stop loving them or get bored with them if they can’t keep them entertained and happy.
 They even go out of their comfort zone to make their partner feel special, not out of love, but to make them realize that they are the only one in this whole world who loves them.
 Every gesture of them originates out of fear, not love.
 And for them, a relationship is nothing but a tag to validate their self-worth.

 And when things end on a bad note they do everything to make their ex feel guilty about leaving them.
 They remind their ex about everything they once did for them.
 And, when in turn their ex doesn’t reciprocate in the same way they expected, they get angry and lose temper.
 They blame their ex for spoiling their life, wasting their time, and for the betrayal.

 Some people never bother to accept their part of mistakes, instead, they keep on finding opportunities/people to hold responsible for every problem they are facing in their lives.